-Employees and Management maintained good relationships for the year 2020/21.
+Employees and Management maintained good relationships for the year 2021/22.
 There had been no unresolved complaints received by Management from the employees during the year.
 A healthy relationship continues to exist between Management and the Trade union.
 During the year under review, Management facilitated implementation of all Workers' Council Meetings and this significantly contributed to enhanced employer-employee relationship at work place.

-(ii) Training facilities
+(ii) Training allowance

 In order to develop suitable personnel in all relevant fields, the Authority provides training to its staff members at both local and foreign Institutions.
-For the year 2020/21 the Authority incurred TZS 86.37 million for training compared with TZS 199.05 million of the year 2019/20.
+For the year 2021/22 the Authority incurred TZS 263.13 million for training compared with TZS 86.37 million of the year 2020/21.

-(iii) Medical Services
+(iii)Social Benefit

 All members of TIRA staff are members of National Health Insurance Fund with effect from July 2015.
 In addition, TIRA meets all the uncovered medical expenses for its staff members together with their legal dependants in accordance with staff rules and regulations.
-The Authority contributes 4.5 percent while an employee contributes 1.5 percent to NHIF.
-In this financial year 2020/21, TIRA and Tanzania Insurance Ombudsman office has contributed a total of TZS 176.08 million to NHIF for its employees(2019/20:TZS 159.70 million).
-For financial year 2020/21 TIRA contributed TZS 43.85 million for Workers' Compensation Fund and ZSSF (2019/20:TZS 21.55 million).
+The Authority contributes 4.5 % while an employee contributes 1.5 % to NHIF.
+In this financial year 2021/22, TIRA and Tanzania Insurance Ombudsman office has contributed a total of TZS 784.47 million to PSSSF, WCF and PSSSF as statutory contributions for its employees(2020/21:TZS 640.12 million).